NicolaiSchmid/autocomplete-vue/README.md

 ></autocomplete-vue>
 ```

-### Listen to the "select" event on the event itself
+### Listen to the "select" event on the element itself

 ```
 <autocomplete-vue v-on:selected="method" />